 CM232 Faith, Music and Culture (3)-Helps students develop a Christian approach to the creation, marketing and consumption of contemporary music.
-Studies of theory, history and criticism: exploration of the concept of culture and the nature of popular culture; and examination of popular art and music in contemporary aesthetic, social, cultural and industrial contexts.
+While studying theory, history and criticism, students explore the concept of culture and the nature of popular culture, and examine popular art and music in contemporary aesthetic, social, cultural and industrial contexts.